17 Bible Verses About Bad Friends & Negative Influence

 These verses provide words of knowledge for anyone who values good morals and desires to spend eternity with Jesus Christ.
 Bad friendship has the potential to thwart your eternal destiny.
 In fact, not separating the bonds you have with a bad friend may lead you straight to hell.

-Whoever slanders their neighbor in secret, I will put to silence; whoever has haughty eyes and a proud heart, I will not tolerate. ⁶ My eyes will be on the faithful in the land, that they may dwell with me; the one whose walk is blameless will minister to me.
-Psalm 101:5-6 NIV
+“Whoever slanders their neighbor in secret, I will put to silence; whoever has haughty eyes and a proud heart, I will not tolerate. ⁶ My eyes will be on the faithful in the land, that they may dwell with me; the one whose walk is blameless will minister to me.”

 This text is an open rebuke and has strong warnings for anyone who has friends.
 It calls for self-evaluation and the strictest level of discipline.
 It highlights pride, slandering, and haughtiness as unacceptable characteristics of a genuine friend.

 According to the text these bad behaviors do not meet the Lord’s approval.
 The King James Version of Proverbs 16:28 looks at some of the evils of bad friendship.
-It states, “A forward man soweth strife: and a whisperer separateth chief friends”.
+It states:

-For lack of guidance a nation falls, but victory is won through many advisers.
-Proverbs 11:14 NIV
+“For lack of guidance a nation falls, but victory is won through many advisers.”

-The book of proverbs advises that bad friendships will lead to your fall.
+The book of Proverbs advises that bad friendships will lead to your fall.
 This statement is true in both the political and social sense.
 Individuals like you and I as well as political leaders have a responsibility to ensure that relationships produce sound counsel.

 If not consequences such as bad decision making and poor governance will be the end result.

-Associating with individuals who are unable to provide sound guidance and judgement will more than likely place you in a situation where you are constantly being given bad advice or told to make poor choices.
+Associating with individuals who are unable to provide sound guidance and judgment will more than likely place you in a situation where you are constantly being given bad advice or told to make poor choices.

 Final thought